-Chris Wysopal, co-founder and CTO of Veracode, is recognized as an expert and a well known speaker in the information security field.
+Chris Wysopal, co-founder and CTO of CA Veracode, is recognized as an expert and a well known speaker in the information security field.
 He has given keynotes at computer security events and has testified on Capitol Hill on the subjects of government computer security and how vulnerabilities are discovered in software.
 He also has spoken as the keynote at West Point, to the Defense Information Systems Agency (DISA) and before the International Financial Futures and Options Exchange in London.
 His opinions on Internet security are highly sought after and most major print and media outlets have featured stories on Mr. Wysopal and his work.
-At Veracode, Mr. Wysopal is responsible for the security analysis capabilities of Veracode technology.
+At CA Veracode, Mr. Wysopal is responsible for the security analysis capabilities of CA Veracode technology.

 Mr. Wysopal’s groundbreaking work in 2002 while at the company @stake was instrumental in developing industry guidelines for responsibly disclosing software security vulnerabilities.
 Mr. Wysopal, along with Steve Christey of MITRE, proposed an IETF RFC identified as the “Responsible Vulnerability Disclosure Process,” which became the foundation for the Organization for Internet Safety (OIS).
 Mr. Wysopal is a founder of OIS, which established industry standards for the responsible disclosure of Internet security vulnerabilities.

 Mr. Wysopal is co-author of the award winning password auditing and recovery application @stake LC (L0phtCrack) which is currently used by more than 6,000 governments, military and corporate organizations worldwide.